Healthcare Claims for Faculty & Staff

 In-network claims should be submitted to Trustmark by your healthcare provider using your health insurance ID.

 Out-of-Network Medical Claims

-Out-of-network claims must be submitted either electronically, via the employee healthcare benefits website, or by mail.
-Both methods will require a bill or invoice that includes the provider's license #, tax ID #, diagnosis code(s) and itemized, dated costs (if a monthly bill, for example).
+Out-of-network claims must be submitted either electronically, via the employee healthcare benefits website, by email (less secure), or by mail.
+All methods require a bill or invoice that includes the provider's license #, tax ID #, diagnosis code(s) and itemized, dated costs (if a monthly bill, for example).
 Proof of payment will be also required for reimbursement.
 At present the words "Paid" or "Paid in Full" on the invoice appear to be adequate proof, but you may be asked to show cancelled checks or other evidence.

 Electronic Claim Submission

 - You must have a digital version of the invoice containing the procedure codes.
 Some providers will supply this upon request.
 Otherwise the invoice should be scanned or a digital photo taken.

 - Log in to Trustmark Web Portal